balintt21/simple_gcc_bash_builder/README.md

 </pre>

 ## Excluding source files
-To exclude source files a ./src/.exclude or ./src/.<build_type>.exclude file must exists.
+To exclude source files a ./src/.exclude or ./src/.<build_type>.exclude file must exists.<br/>
-If ./src/.exclude exists then it overrides every build type specific exclude file.
+If ./src/.exclude exists then it overrides every build type specific exclude file.<br/>
 An exclude file should contain lines of relative pathes of files to exclude from ./src directory.
 ### Example:
 <pre>